 His content is created for everyone in the audience:

 We’ve previously written about the many challenges in lawyer working environments.

 Wright Hassall launched their Celpax device on June 18th.

-After about four months, they have slowly but surely managed to increase their Employee Mood KPI, and are now up 9.5% since the start.
+After about four months, they have slowly but surely managed to increase their Employee Mood KPI.
+They are now up 9.5% since the start.